What is the MITRE ATT&CK framework?

 The MITRE ATT&CK framework is an excellent resource for learning about current cyberattack tactics and techniques.It’s also a great checklist when designing and implementing cybersecurity defenses.
 The integration with the comprehensive anomaly detection tools within Kemp Flowmon ADS means that everyone can see unusual network activity in an easily understood way.
 This makes it much more likely that any bad actors on a network will be detected, isolated, and then expelled before they can complete their attack plans.

-Experience Kemp Flown Anomaly Detection System (ADS).
+Experience Flowmon Anomaly Detection System (ADS).

 Posted on